🧠 The Silent Scars of Trauma: How They Impact Mental Healt

 🩹 Physical Trauma

-Caused by injury or physical harm.
-Often linked to psychological effects like anxiety or PTSD, especially if the event was sudden or severe.
+Involves injury or harm to the body.
+While primarily physical, it can trigger psychological responses like fear or post-traumatic stress—especially if the event was sudden or severe.

 💔 Emotional Trauma